gpii-ops/gpii-infra/gcp/README.md

       * @mrtyler believes he did this when he created his Free Trial account using his RtF email address.
    * "If you're the Super Admin of your G Suite domain account, you can add yourself and others as the Organization Admin of the corresponding Organization.
 For instructions on adding Organization Admins, see Adding an organization admin."
 * https://cloud.google.com/resource-manager/docs/creating-managing-organization#adding_an_organization_admin
    * Manually create IAMs for Ops Team.
-Assign role "Organization Policy Administrator" and "Billing Account User".
+Assign role "Project -> Owner" and "Billing Account User".
-      * Actually this isn't working either -- even with admin privileges, Alfredo can't attach his Project to the Official Billing Account.
-Alfredo is investigating.
 * https://cloud.google.com/resource-manager/docs/quickstart-organizations#create_a_billing_account
    * Manually create IAM for Eugene.
 Assign role "Billing Account Administrator".
    * Eugene creates Billing Account, "Official".
 Fills in contact info, payment info.